Holistic Pet Health & Nutrition

 • Known dairy allergies or severe lactose intolerance

-• Kidney disease (high sodium varieties pose additional risk)
+• Kidney disease (high-sodium varieties pose additional risk)

-• Chronic diarrhea or sensitive stomach
+• Chronic diarrhoea or a sensitive stomach

 Puppies under 6 months should also avoid paneer, as their digestive systems are still developing and more sensitive to rich, fatty foods.